Skip to main content

 The Houston Chronicle was founded in Houston, Texas in October of 1901 by Marcellus Elliot Foster (1870-1942), a graduate of Sam Houston Normal Institute (now Sam Houston State University) and former reporter and managing editor for the Houston Post.

-The paper experienced quick growth.
-Within a month they had a circulation of 4,378, impressive in a city of 44,638.
-In 1908, Foster partnered with Jesse H. Jones (1874-1956), builder and entrepreneur, to build a ten-story plant and office building in return for fifty percent ownership of the Chronicle.
-Buildings for the paper would eventually come to occupy the entire block.
+The Chronicle experienced quick growth.
+Within a month, it had a circulation of 4,378, impressive in a city of 44,638.
+In 1908, Foster partnered with Jesse H. Jones (1874-1956), builder and entrepreneur, to build a ten-story plant and office building in return for fifty-percent ownership of the Chronicle.
+Buildings for the paper would eventually come to occupy an entire block.
 During the 1920s, when support for the Klu Klux Klan was high in Harris County, the Chronicle was known for its blistering editorials attacking the clan, written by Foster.

 By 1926, the paper had 75,000 readers each weekday and 85,000 on Sundays.
 In June of 1926, Foster retired and Jones purchased his remaining interest in the Chronicle.
 At the time, the paper was valued at $2.5 million.
 Foster went on to become an editor for the Houston Press and write on issues such as overcrowding and atrocities in the state prison system.
 He continued his journalistic pursuits until his death in 1942.